The dollar amount a health plan determines is an appropriate payment for a medical service it covers.

-The amount you pay for your health plan.
-Also known as “premium.”
+Your "premium" -- the amount you pay for your health plan.
+Usually shown as a monthly payment.

-Why it matters: Generally, your rate is related to your health plan’s coverage and your age – the higher the rate, the more complete the coverage.
+Why it matters: Generally, the higher the rate, the lower your other out-of-pocket expenses.
 It’s generally shown as a monthly amount.
 Pay attention to coverage specifics as you compare plans.
 It’s possible that a very low rate may mean you’re not getting the coverage you may need.

-The hospitals, doctors and other medical professionals who sign a contract with a health plan to provide care for its members.
-Also referred to as participating or in-network providers.
+This includes hospitals, doctors and clinics who sign a contract with a health plan to provide care for its members.
+Also referred to as "participating" or "in-network" providers.

 Wellness visits including physicals, some immunizations and cancer screenings, well-child care and prenatal care.

-Why it matters: Preventive care is an important way to keep yourself healthy and lower your health care costs, since it can cost much less to treat a condition when it’s caught early.
-Most plans cover preventive care at 100 percent.
+Why it matters: Preventive care helps you keep yourself healthy and lower your health care expenses, because it can cost much less to treat a condition when it’s caught early.
+Good news: most plans cover preventive care at 100 percent.

 A doctor, clinic or hospital.
-It can also mean other care facilities or professionals, such as physician’s assistants, chiropractors, psychologists and many others.
+It also refers to other care facilities or medical professionals, like physician’s assistants, chiropractors and psychologists.

-Why it matters: You’ll often see this term used to refer to health care professionals and facilities in general, for example, in an online “provider search” tool.
+Why it matters: The term often refers to health care professionals and facilities in general, such as in an online “provider search” tool.

-Clinics often located in major retail stores and pharmacies that offer convenient and affordable treatment for many common illnesses.
+Clinics that are often located in major retail stores or pharmacies and offer convenient, affordable treatment for many common illnesses.

 Why it matters: Some health plans include coverage for visits to these clinics.
-Sometimes you may have a small, or even no, copay.
+Sometimes you may have a small copay or none at all.
 These clinics can help you save time and money when you or your family needs routine care or tests.